QuantLet/Styleguide-and-FAQ/Styleguide.md

 ```

 ---
 The following code is a counterexample to illustrate possible mistakes.
+This notation (with special characters and multiple lines) results to a __YAML parser error__.
 ```yaml

 Example : The comparison of estimated IE forecast across five different countries - U.K. (red),